m-zainvazir/volhand/README.md

+# 🖐️ Aura Control

-# 🖐️ Hand Gesture Volume Control
+Hand Gesture Volume Control
 A real-time computer vision application that allows you to control your system volume using hand gestures.

 [Click here to watch the video (1)](https://drive.google.com/file/d/1wgoZ3YghRwfZPgYzKI-PqDOGqrdM-fm3/view?usp=sharing)